 Applications must be from a producer on behalf of a team involving at least a writer or writer/director.

-‘proven’ directors in conjunction with a writer.
+- a director with an ‘eligible directing credit’ in conjunction with a writer.

-a feature film that has been released on a minimum of five commercial screens in one territory, OR
+a feature film that has been released on a minimum of five commercial screens in one territory,

 a primetime broadcast drama miniseries or telemovie.

 six broadcast hours of primetime series (not serials).

 Where the applicant is a less experienced producer who has attached an experienced producer or EP, the option or rights may remain with the less experienced producer, or with them in conjunction with other key creatives.

 If a project is based on an underlying work, evidence of the option agreement and length of option must be supplied.
-Screen Australia expects the accumulated periods of the option and its subsequent extensions to be at least four years.
+Screen Australia expects the accumulated periods of the option and its subsequent extensions to be at least three and a half years.
 Screen Australia advises producers to have an option to acquire where possible sequel, prequel, remake, TV spin-off rights and all ancillary rights as these rights will be required at financing stage.